Links between Trump associates and Russian officials: Rick Gates

 Rick Gates, a longtime business partner and protégé of Paul Manafort, was a senior member of the Trump campaign.
 He continued to work for Trump after Manafort's resignation and Trump's election as president, but in April 2017 was forced to resign from a pro-Trump lobbying group "amid new questions about Russian interference in the 2016 election".
-Records reviewed by The New York Times showed that Gates held meetings in Moscow with associates of Oleg Deripaska, and "His name appears on documents linked to shell companies that Mr. Manafort’s firm set up in Cyprus to receive payments from politicians and businesspeople in Eastern Europe."
+Records reviewed by The New York Times showed that Gates held meetings in Moscow with associates of Russian oligarch Oleg Deripaska, and "His name appears on documents linked to shell companies that Mr. Manafort's firm set up in Cyprus to receive payments from politicians and businesspeople in Eastern Europe."
 Gates worked with Manafort to promote Viktor Yanukovych and pro-Russian factions in Ukraine.
-Russian oligarch Oleg Deripaska was the biggest investor in Davis Manafort, a lobbying and investment firm that employed Gates.
+Deripaska was the biggest investor in Davis Manafort, a lobbying and investment firm that employed Gates.

 In October 2017, Gates was indicted by a federal grand jury and arrested on twelve criminal charges including conspiracy, money laundering, failure to register as an agent of a foreign power, and false statements.
 The charges arose from his consulting work for the pro-Russian government in Ukraine and are unrelated to the Trump campaign.
 Gates pleaded not guilty and was placed under house arrest.
 On February 22, 2018, Gates was indicted on 38 federal charges including tax evasion, money laundering and fraud relating to their foreign lobbying before, during and after the 2016 campaign.
 The following day, Gates pleaded guilty to making false statements to the FBI and conspiracy to defraud the United States and agreed to cooperate with Mueller's investigation.
 The second set of indictments were to stand pending Gates' cooperation and assistance in the Mueller investigation.